ripienaar/free-for-dev/README.md

   * [helplightning.com](https://www.helplightning.com/) — Help over video with augmented reality.
 Free without analytics, encryption, support
   * [ideascale.com](https://ideascale.com/) — Allow clients to submit ideas and vote, free for 25 members in 1 community
   * [Igloo](https://www.igloosoftware.com/) — Internal portal for sharing documents, blogs, calendars, etc. Free for up to 10 users.
+  * [shareweb.app](https://shareweb.app) - A better way to report bugs for your website.
+It allows you to capture annotated screenshots, record videos, and replay user's session with the technical details engineers need to identify issues.
+Free for up to 10 issues per month.
   * [Keybase](https://keybase.io/) — Keybase is a FOSS alternative to Slack; it keeps everyone's chats and files safe, from families to communities to companies.
   * [Google Meet](https://meet.google.com/) — Use Google Meet for your business's online video meeting needs.
 Meet provides secure, easy-to-join online meetings.
   * [/meet for Slack](https://meetslack.com) - Start Google Meetings directly from Slack by using /meet in any channel, group, or DM.
 Free without any limitations.